Guide

 - Best large prompt-index API: Ahrefs Brand Radar, with official MCP access and documented Brand Radar API endpoints.

-- Best free tier for engineering teams: Foglift offers unlimited public-URL Technical Audits plus API, CLI, and MCP access without forcing a demo call.
+- Best entry point for engineering teams: Foglift offers unlimited public-URL Technical Audits plus self-serve Launch API-key access from $49 per month.

-1. Foglift (Editor's Pick)
+Foglift (Editor's Pick)

 Foglift queries five AI engines daily (ChatGPT with web search, Perplexity, Google AI Overview, Claude, and Gemini) and exposes raw citation data alongside an eight-dimension AI Readiness breakdown: Structured Data Richness, Heading Clarity, FAQ Quality, Entity Identity, Content Depth, Citation Formatting, Topical Authority, and AI Crawler Access.
 Every dimension is individually addressable from the REST API and the CLI.